 Seeing Things Whole comes from author E.B.
 White, who wrote that the role of the artist is to “see things whole.”
-These three words evoke our mission and core values.
-We want to:
+These three words evoke our work to support leaders and organizations to:

-- see better what is with the eye and what could be with the mind’s eye.
-We want to
+- See better what is and what could be.

-- see from the ground up the practical things that organizations face.
+- See from the ground up the practical things facing organizations.

-- see things in the context of something more, a larger whole, a larger possible context of meaning of which organizations are a part.
+- See things in the context of a larger whole or a larger possible context of meaning that organizations are a part.

 Building on Tradition

-Although STW is relatively new, it draws upon a rich tradition and history that dates back to the 1950s.
-Three voices in particular—those of Robert Greenleaf, Jitsuo Morikawa, and Dick Broholm—continue to inspire our theological understanding of the nature and purpose of organizations.
-In many ways, they are the elders of STW.
+Seeing Things Whole draws upon a rich tradition and history that dates back to the 1950s.
+Three voices in particular—those of Robert Greenleaf, Jitsu Morikawa, and Richard (Dick) Broholm—continue to inspire our understanding of the nature and purpose of organizations.

-It was in the 1950s when Dick Broholm (eventually one of the founders of STW), George Bauer (IBM) and others at the Delmar Baptist Church in St. Louis, Missouri, began a conversation about a lack of faith in the workplace.
+It was in the 1950s when Dick Broholm (STW co- founder), George Bauer (IBM) and others at the Delmar Baptist Church in St. Louis, Missouri, began a conversation about a lack of faith in the workplace.
 They felt real battles of faith and conscience were unfolding in the midst of the organizations where people went to work every day—in factories, shops, laboratories, schools, hospitals, banks, offices, and government agencies.